lithnet/ad-password-protection/README.md

 ## Additional features
 * Full PowerShell support which is used to;
+  * Synchronize compromise password lists from the haveibeenpwned.com API
-  * Manage the compromised password and banned word stores.
-Add your own banned words and compromised passwords, as well as use popular databases such as the haveibeenpwned.com downloadable password list
+  * Add your own banned words and compromised passwords, as well as use popular 3rd party word and password lists
   * Test passwords and existing hashes against the compromised store
   * Check to see if your user's current passwords in AD are found in the compromised password store
 * Passwords never leave the domain controller